Zeitgeist (ZTG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zeitgeist Historical Price

-According to the latest data gathered on Zeitgeist live price page, the current price of Zeitgeist is 0.00854913USD.
-The circulating supply of Zeitgeist(ZTG) is 90.96M ZTG , giving it a market capitalization of $777.66K.
+According to the latest data gathered on Zeitgeist live price page, the current price of Zeitgeist is 0.00854487USD.
+The circulating supply of Zeitgeist(ZTG) is 91.06M ZTG , giving it a market capitalization of $778.08K.

 The Zeitgeist Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZTG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.